Dodgers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and Oakland Athletics will send Tony Gonsolin and Hogan Harris, respectively, out for the start when the two clubs square off on Wednesday at Dodger Stadium, at 10:10 PM ET.
+Mookie Betts and the Los Angeles Dodgers will try to find success JP Sears when he starts for the Oakland Athletics on Thursday at 10:10 PM ET, in the final game of a three-game series at Dodger Stadium.

-The Athletics have been listed as +240 moneyline underdogs in this matchup against the Dodgers (-300).
-Los Angeles is the run-line favorite (-2.5).
-A 9.5-run over/under has been set in the matchup.
+The Athletics are +220 moneyline underdogs in this matchup with the Dodgers (-275).
+Los Angeles is the favorite on the run line (-2.5 with +110 odds).
+The over/under for the game has been set at 8.5 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.